 Birds have legs of different shapes and sizes which reflects the extreme diversity of their behaviours (perching on a branch, keeping balance, running, capturing prey, etc.).

 Songs and calls are forms of communication among birds.
 Birdsong is composed of complex and often harmonious melodies.
 Male birds generally do the singing, to attract females or mark their territory.

 - Describe and know a few different bird species

 - Learn about the diversity of the bird world

 - Observe and learn by handling real specimens

-During the workshop, the facilitator will present a selection of shells from the Museum of Bordeaux collections.
-Participants will also be introduced to learning resources specially devised for the workshop.
+During the workshop, the facilitator will present a range of stuffed specimens from the museum collections (tit, duck, kite, seagull, starling) as well as eggs, skulls and feathers.
+Participants will also be introduced to learning resources specially devised for the workshop including a listening game.